stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 in the valley.
 He and Ammi exchanged visits frequently, as did their wives; and Ammi had nothing but praise for him after all these years.
 He seemed slightly proud of the notice his place had attracted, and talked often of the meteorite in the succeeding weeks.
-That July and August were hot, and Nahum worked hard at his haying in the ten-acre pasture across Chapman&rsquo;s Brook;
+That July and August were hot, and Nahum worked hard at his haying in the ten-acre pasture across Chapman's Brook;
 his rattling wain wearing deep ruts in the shadowy lanes between.
 The labour tired him more than it had in other years, and he felt that age was beginning to tell on him.